 Finally, regardless of the circumstances involved, if the prosecution doesn’t have enough evidence to convict you, then you cannot be found guilty.
 In many cases, avoiding a conviction for domestic violence involves showing that the prosecution’s case is lacking in one or more respects.

-Contact Bergen County Domestic Violence Attorney Scott Gorman About Your Case
+Contact Essex County Domestic Violence Attorney Scott Gorman About Your Case

 Published in Categories: Domestic Violence